Class Outline

 - Multitrait-Multimethod Matrix (MTMM):

-- Each trait was measured on 3 methods
+- Each trait was measured by three methods.

 - Coefficients in the reliability diagonal should consistently be the highest in the matrix: a trait should be more highly correlated with itself than with anything else!